 - It’s best not to leave large bits of ingredients in the filling.
 A large spinach stalk or a corner of unmashed butternut squash may pierce the pasta dough when you shape your pasta.

-Over the coming month, we will be sharing our favourite filled pasta recipes, so keep an eye out if you’re looking for ideas.
+Over the coming month, we will be sharing our favourite filled pasta recipes, so keep an eye out on our pasta section if you’re looking for ideas.
 When it comes to fillings, the possibilities are endless.
 Most traditional Italian pasta fillings include simple seasoned ricotta, spinach & ricotta, pumpkin or butternut squash and sausage and cheese.

 Some of our favourites include (that we will be sharing over the course of this year):

 - Roll the dough out thinly: when eating filled pasta, you need to be able to taste the filling.
 That’s why you should make sure that you roll your pasta dough out so thinly that the filling is the main flavour and the pasta is merely a parcel holding it all together.
 Our Marcato Pasta Machine has 6 settings and we roll ours to the last (thinnest) setting (sometimes it’s 5 for bigger shapes that can hold more filling).
 It is risky though, as the thinner you roll the easier the dough will tear and the more likely it is to burst in the boiling water.
 However, as you practice more and become more confident in shaping the pasta, thinly rolled dough will certainly make your filled pasta more special and technically impressive.
 To start with, work with small pieces of dough so that you don’t have to handle a meter at a time when rolling.